 About Kathleen Lumley College

 The College is proud of its contributions both to internationalisation and to postgraduate education through scholarship and collegiality, especially given that we are a small community.
-From October 1967, when the first six students entered the College, to the present day Kathleen Lumley College has provided accommodation for well over 4,000 postgraduate students and in addition has accommodated a substantial number of Senior Academic Visitors from at least 50 different countries.
+From October 1967, when the first six students entered the College, to the present day, Kathleen Lumley College has been home to well over 4,000 postgraduate students and a substantial number of senior academics from at least 50 different countries.
 Many of our scholars have highlighted the fact that residence in the College has greatly enhanced their postgraduate educational experience.
 Our former scholars have gone on to become published authors, leading educators, and significant figures in business and government in Australia and around the world.

-The College prides itself on offering an inclusive and supportive community to its students; a feature that has characterised the College from its very origins.
-It has drawn strongly from its multicultural history.
-This College ethos informs the world view of our current and past residents.
+The College prides itself of offering an inclusive and supportive community to its scholars, as well as adding educational and professional value to their postgraduate careers.
+It draws strongly from its multicultural history, and this ethos informs the worldviews of our current and past members.

 +61 8 8267 3270